 This licence is for webcasters who offer users a non-interactive audio streaming service, e.g. an "internet radio" service.
-Non-interactive streaming excludes elements which permit users to control what content is played or when the content is played, e.g. it excludes the ability to pause, fast forward or skip content.
+Non-interactive streaming excludes elements which permit users to control what content is played or when the content is played, e.g. it excludes the ability to select content or pause, fast forward or skip content.

 Interactive Streaming Licence:

-This licence is for audio webcasting services where users can control the content that is played by selecting particular genres, expressing preferences for particular artists, or pausing or fast forwarding the content.
+This licence is for audio webcasting services where users can control the content that is played by selecting particular genres, expressing preferences for particular artists, or pausing or skipping the content.
 The licence does not allow users to select a particular track, as part of an “on-demand” service.
 If you wish to offer “on-demand” webcasting services, you will need to seek a licence directly from the copyright holders.

 Background Music on Websites Licence: